 I use the Grammarly electronic editor to alert me to copyediting and proofreading mistakes including overuse of adverbs, clichés, redundancies, overlong sentences, sticky sentences and glue words, vague and abstract words, diction, and misuse of dialog tags.
 (See my review of electronic editing programs in Practical Editing Software for Indie Authors for explanations of those editing terms and reviews of various electronic editing programs.)
 When you clean up your manuscript before handing it over to a human editor, you get more for your money.
 A good electronic editor costs under $150 for an annual subscription.
 Just imagine what a bargain that is when you consider how much you write in a year.

-From an Author’s & an Editor’s Perspective
+From an Author’s and an Editor’s Perspective

 All authors need help stepping back and looking at both the big picture and the tiny details.
 As an author, I’ve learned to seek out honest and sometimes tough-to-hear critiques.
 This attitude makes me a better writer and ultimately makes my books and stories more saleable.

-As an editor and publisher I love helping authors enrich their prose, pare down and tighten their writing, pick up the pace, and hone a narrative arc that takes the reader on a compelling and emotional journey.
+As an editor and publisher, I love helping authors enrich their prose, pare down and tighten their writing, pick up the pace, and hone a narrative arc that takes the reader on a compelling and emotional journey.
 This relationship requires not only that I like the book, but the writer as well.
 A good outcome counts on good communication, respect, open-mindedness, kindness, honesty, and trust.
 Whether you’re working with a writing group, beta readers, or an elite developmental editor, strive for that.

 If you can find an editor based on a recommendation from another author, great!
 Otherwise, I can wholeheartedly recommend the following editing services.